 Sidewinder Canyon Hike

 This hike isn’t as popular as Golden Canyon, but it’s quite rewarding for the patient hiker.
-It’s billed as a 4 mile out and back hike, but the main trail ain’t no great shakes.
-The real attraction is exploring the four slot canyons that branch off to the south of the main route.
+It’s billed as a 4 mile out and back hike, and the attraction is exploring the four slot canyons that branch off of the main route.
 They are a revelation and reminiscent of Antelope Canyon in Arizona.
 Check out our Sidewinder Canyon hiking guide— it has practical tips for how to do the hike with some cool pics that will make you want to go now.

 Where to Stay on Your Death Valley Trip